TAFC to TAFJ

 Why a Select That Worked in TAFC Returned Nothing in TAFJ

-The symptom
+The select

 The first clue

-The actual root cause
+The root cause

-Once the dictionary definition was checked, the problem became clear.
+Once the dictionary definition was checked, the problem became clear:

-What was really happening
+What was actually happening

-Once the dependency chain was traced, the data flow was much simpler than the DICT field made it look:
+Once the dependency chain was traced, the real data flow was much simpler than the DICT field made it look:

-F.SOURCE.FILE<1> -> STATUS.CODE
+F.SOURCE.FILE<1> -> STATUS.CODE STATUS.CODE -> F.STATUS.LOOKUP.@ID F.STATUS.LOOKUP<2> -> DERIVED.FLAG

 Why TAFC and TAFJ diverged